davemoore22/sorcery/README.md

 ## Compilation

 I'm currently developing solely on Linux (Ubuntu 26) so compilation instructions are currently Linux-specific.
 Windows instructions and releases will of course be supported at a later date.

-Full compliation instructions for Linux are in the doc/COMPILE text file, but in brief use Cmake and optionally VSCode with CMakeTools.
+Full compliation instructions for Linux are in the doc/COMPILE text file, but in brief, the easiest way is to use Cmake and optionally VSCode with CMakeTools.
 C++23 compiler support is required (I'm currently using GCC 14.2).

 All code is released under the GPL - see the doc/LICENSE text file for full details.